lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > two finite sequences of updates from the same starting point, must
 > necessarily have a lub in the order.

+There are two key points here: first, that the way we have to handle the top element clutters things up a little, and second, that lub updates are something of a red herring.
+I think they're both good points.

 > What I would therefore concretely suggest is to first move the
 > generalization to non-put updates (as already described once in 2.6)
 > into the section on lambda-LVar, and immediately characterize the